Lifeboat Medical Adviser - Pwllheli

 The impact you will make

-This role will help us save lives at sea by providing medical advice and support to our lifeboat crew to enable the efficient working of the lifeboat service.
+This role will help us save lives at sea by carrying out RNLI health assessments to ensure our crew meet the required medical standards to maintain our service.

 What you will be doing

-• Conduct medical examinations for enrolled crew and shore helpers in line with RNLI medical standards
+• Conduct health assessments for enrolled crew and shore helpers in line with RNLI Health Assessments Protocol

 Find out more about becoming a lifeboat station volunteer